xandau/SIMS-AC-Project/README.md

 # SIMS-AC-Project
-This project is include a Frontend created with Angular and a Backend created with ASP.Net and Entity Framework.
-With the Frontend the user can use the features to create and lookup assigned security tickets.
+This project includes a frontend created with Angular and a backend created with ASP.Net and Entity Framework.
+With the frontend the user can use the features to create and lookup assigned security tickets.

 ## Badges
 ![Version](https://img.shields.io/badge/version-v1.0-blue)